apache/celix/documents/development/README.md

 ## Formatting and Indentation

 - Use spaces for indentation and use 4 spaces per indentation level.
-- Keep line lengths under 80 characters, if possible, to enhance readability.
+- Keep line lengths under 120 characters, if possible, to enhance readability.
 - Place opening braces on the same line as the control statement or function definition,
   and closing braces on a new line aligned with the control statement or function definition.
 - Use a single space before and after operators and around assignment statements.
+- For new files apply clang-format using the project .clang-format file.
+  - Note that this can be done using a plugin for your IDE or by running `clang-format -i <file>`.

 ## Control Structures